netvariant/moqui-workflow/README.md

 In a real life scenario you calling the above services using SECA/EECA rules.

-## User Groups
+## Artifact Groups

-Loading the `moqui-workflow` component seed data will automatically create two user groups:
+Loading the `moqui-workflow` component seed data will automatically create two artifact groups.
+Add them to your user groups to grant members access.

 | Group Name | Description |
 | :--- | :--- |